Cape York Luxury 9 Day Tour

 Day 8 – CAPE YORK TO THE TIP

 Breakfast, Lunch and Dinner Provided – Overnight: Loyalty Beach.
-Today we will visit Somerset.
-Established by the Jardine Family as a Government outpost and Cattle Station.
-Spending time on secluded beaches, you can look out for dugongs and sea turtles.
-This is a particularly beautiful part of the Cape.
-We then visit Australia’s most northerly point, Cape York.
-There are lots of great views along the way.
-Once we arrive, we grab a drink and enjoy the afternoon looking out over the Torres Strait.
+Today we visit the remains of Somerset, which was established by the Jardine Family as the Government outpost and Cattle Station.
+Spend some time at some secluded beaches, where we have previously sighted dugongs and sea turtles.
+This is a particularly scenic part of the Cape.
+We then head for Australia’s most northerly point, Cape York.
+The 30-minute walk to the point has lots of great views, also once we arrive it’s time to grab a drink and enjoy the afternoon over the Torres Strait.

-Day 8 – THURSDAY ISLAND AND CAPE YORK
+Day 9 – THURSDAY ISLAND AND CAPE YORK AND CAIRNS

 What to bring